godpeny/pages/main/src/blog-post.25.md

 Above is true if and only if $X=E[X]$ with probability 1.  (i.e., if $X$ is a constant)

 ### Entorpy
+Information Theory and Machine Learning

 ### Cross Entropy
+Information Theory and Machine Learning

 https://hyunw.kim/blog/2017/10/27/KL_divergence.html
 https://en.wikipedia.org/wiki/Cross-entropy